Loader gif

 source: IRS Publication 505

-Tax rate Single filers Married filing jointly or qualifying surviving spouse Married filing separately Head of household
+Tax rate Single filer Married filing jointly Married filing separately Head of household

-The prospect of deliberately embracing a higher tax bracket might sound counterintuitive, yet this strategy can be beneficial in the long run.
-For example, staying in the lowest 10 percent bracket necessitates having $11,000 or less in taxable income (after deductions), which is hardly an ideal situation for most.
+Deliberately embracing a higher tax bracket might sound counterintuitive, but this strategy can be beneficial in the long run.
+For example, staying in the lowest 10% tax bracket necessitates having $11,600 or less in taxable income (after tax deductions), which is hardly an ideal situation for most.
 Inevitably, as you ascend the income ladder, you’ll end up paying more in taxes.

 Dealing with variable income

-If your taxable income is much higher in some years, you may be paying more income tax than you would if your payment were spread out more evenly over the years.
+Is your taxable income much higher in some years than others?
+If so, you may be paying more income tax than you would if your tax liability were spread out more evenly over the years.
 Those years with a spike in income may cost you plenty in higher income taxes.

 Five ways to avoid spiking into a higher tax bracket this year

-Here are our top tips to avoid getting bumped into a higher tax bracket if you anticipate earning more income than usual this year.
+Here are our top financial planning tips to avoid getting bumped into a higher tax bracket if you anticipate earning more income than usual this year.

-Putting money into your traditional IRA, 401(k) plan, or other retirement plan reduces your income now when you may be in a higher tax bracket.
+Putting pre-tax into your traditional IRA, 401(k) plan, or other retirement account reduces your income now when you may be in a higher tax bracket.

-Sure, you’ll pay tax on the money when you take it out in retirement.
+Sure, you’ll pay tax on distributions when you take money out in retirement.
 But if you’re in a lower tax bracket after you retire, you’ll pay far less income tax that way.

-For example, say you are in the 24 percent tax bracket now while working.
-You contribute to a traditional IRA, reducing your taxable income by up to $6,500 in 2023.
-When you withdraw the money after retirement, you may only be in a 12 percent or 22 percent tax bracket — meaning you’ll pay less tax when you withdraw the money than you would have if you were taxed on your contribution immediately.
+For example, say you are in the 24% tax bracket now while working.
+You contribute to a traditional IRA, reducing your taxable income by up to $7,000 in 2024 (married couples can essentially double that to $14,000 for both of you combined).
+When you withdraw the money after retirement, you may only be in a 12% or 22% tax bracket — meaning you’ll pay less tax when you withdraw the money than you would have if you were taxed on your contribution immediately.

 2. Avoid selling too many assets in one year.

-If selling the stock would put you in a higher tax bracket, consider selling some of the shares in one year and some the next.
-This approach could preserve your position in a lower tax bracket while unlocking the potential for long-term capital gains rates, which are typically lower than regular income tax rates.
+If investment income from selling the stock would put you in a higher tax bracket, consider selling some of the shares in one year and some the next.
+This approach could preserve your position in a lower tax bracket while unlocking the potential for long-term capital gains tax rates, which are typically lower than regular income tax rates.

 3. Time your income and business expenses.